 Latest - [Start preparing for SSC CGL Tier I with S Chand Test Series] - Start Practice Now

 SSC Combined Graduate Level (CGL) examination is conducted to fill various vacancies in Group “B” and Group “C” posts in different Ministries/Departments/Organizations of the Government of India.
-SSC CGL 2020 exam is expected to be conducted in December, 2020.
-SSC CGL 2020 exam is a computer based examination and will be conducted in online mode except SSC CGL exam Tier-3 level which will be held in offline mode.
+There are three stages of the exam.
+SSC CGL 2020 Tier-1 will be conducted from March 3 to 9.
+SSC CGL 2020 exam is a computer-based examination and will be conducted in online mode except for SSC CGL exam Tier-3 level which will be held in offline mode.

 Start preparing for SSC CGL Tier I with S Chand Test Series

-Candidates other than Indian citizens are allowed to apply for SSC CGL examination
+Candidates other than Indian citizens are also allowed to apply for SSC CGL examination

 For General category, the minimum age limit is 18 years and maximum age limit is 32 years.
 Age relaxation is permissible for reserved categories